 Having been continually open and working safely since our return on 9th June 2020, all the stringent measures we had in place last year are still in effect to maintain the safety of our wonderful patients and team.

 These measures include a closed door policy, online check in, screening every patient before they enter the building, temperature checks, air purifiers in all 3 surgeries, additional PPE and our exceptionally high standards in cross infection control.
-The entire team have received at least 1 of the 2 vaccination doses and all should have received the second dose before the end of April.
+The entire team have received both vaccination doses and all should have received the booster dose before the end of November.

 We continue to follow the guidance to ensure we deliver high quality dentistry in as safe an environment as is possible.